vjakash/funcwizard-npm-package/readme.md

 # Available Functions

 #### concat
+Concatinates all given array and return it.
 ```
 let arr=[4]
 let result =funcwizard.concat([1,2,3],arr,[5])//result will be [1,2,3,4,5]
 ```

 #### chunk
+Divides the array into blocks of given number and return it.
 ```
 let result =funcwizard.chunk(['a', 'b', 'c', 'd'], 3)//result will be [["a", "b", "c"], ["d"]]
 let result =funcwizard.chunk(['a', 'b', 'c', 'd'], 2)//result will be [["a", "b"], ["c", "d"]]